Twisted-Fields/acorn-precision-farming-rover/README.md

 This is the software repository for Acorn, the precision farming rover by Twisted Fields.

-For more information see twistedfields.com
+To learn more about Acorn, please see our [announcement blog post](https://community.twistedfields.com/t/introducing-acorn-a-precision-farming-rover-from-twisted-fields/).